On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Method of sections

 \subsection{Satellite dynamics}

-Let us consider another mechanical example for which the method is applicable: the motion of the dynamically symmetric satellite on the circular orbit.
+Let us consider another mechanical example for which the method is applicable: the motion of the dynamically symmetric satellite on a circular orbit.
 In the orbital coordinate system, the axes of which are directed along the radius of the orbit of the center of masses of the satellite, its normal and its binormal, the position of the satellite is given by the three Euler angles $\psi, \theta, \varphi$.
 Denoting the corresponding momenta by $p_\psi, p_\theta, p_\varphi$, one obtains the following hamiltonian function:

 where $\alpha = C/A$; $A,B,C$ are the principal moments of inertia ($A = B$).
-The coordinate $\varphi$ is cyclic, thus we can fix the corresponding momenta $p_\varphi = \alpha\beta = const$, where $\beta$ denotes the ratio of the orbital angular velocity and the projection of the angular velocity of the satellity to its symmetry axis.
+The coordinate $\varphi$ is cyclic, thus we can fix the corresponding momenta $p_\varphi = \alpha\beta = const$, where $\beta$ denotes the ratio of the orbital angular velocity and the projection of the angular velocity of the satellite to its symmetry axis.
 Let us consider the values of $\alpha = 4/3, \beta = 0$, for which the stability of equilibrium solutions is studied in \cite{bardin}.
-The reduced system has two degrees of freedom and is described by the hamiltonian:
+The reduced system has two degrees of freedom and is described (up to redefinition of coordinates) by the hamiltonian:

 That is we can again apply the method of sections.
-The intersections that one obtains (fig. \ref{sat}) show its non-integrability.
+The intersections that one obtains (figure \ref{sat}) show its non-integrability.

-Let us however note, that to obtain the sections with the curves for this problem we had to analyse a lot of different initial conditions.
+Let us however note, that to obtain the sections containing curves for this problem we had to analyze a lot of different initial conditions.
 This indicates that the system can be \textit{locally integrable}, that is possess an additional first integral for a certain subset of initial data.